 Individual circumstances, the physical and psychological equipment as well as personal coping patterns play a decisive role in dealing with stress ("internal" processes).
 We have known this from stress research for a long time.
 Equally important - and from an organizational perspective perhaps even more important - are the structures and impulses of the work and private environment ("external" processes).
 So what effect does this have on our striving for performance and success and on how we deal with pressure and stress?

-All members of an organization - owners, supervisors, employees, team members, suppliers and customers, etc.- are mutually dependent on each other.
+All members of an organization - owners, managers, employees, team members, suppliers and customers, etc.- are mutually dependent on each other.
 They form a network of complex dynamic systems that influence each other.
 In a "healthy" state, these dynamics lead to high performance and satisfactory added value.
 However, if parts of the organization fall ill, the whole organization falls ill.
 It is weakened as a whole and its efficiency is limited.
 The "sick" people merely indicate this as "symptom carriers".

 Stress Is Helpful!
 Really?